pypa/cibuildwheel/docs/faq.md

 If you build Rust wheels, you need to download the Rust compilers in manylinux.
 If you support 32-bit Windows, you need to add this as a potential target.
-You can do this on GitHub Actiions, for example, with:
+You can do this on GitHub Actions, for example, with:

 ```yaml
 CIBW_BEFORE_ALL_LINUX: curl -sSf https://sh.rustup.rs | sh -s -- -y